 by: Lou Angeli

 (St. Louis, MO ) - Ever since Neil Svetanics, former Chief of the St. Louis Fire Department, popularized the "Quint Concept" 20 years ago, the nation's fire departments have gone crazy for quints.
-The concept that some said was…Continue
+The concept that some said was a only a passing fad is still claiming new…Continue

 Added by Lou Angeli on February 19, 2012 at 1:47am — No Comments